-An independent FA regulatory commission found the defender guilty of using “abusive and/or insulting words and/or behavior, which included a reference to ethnic origin and/or color and/or race” to Anton Ferdinand in a charge dating back to Chelsea’s game against QPR on October 23 last year.
+An independent FA regulatory commission found the defender guilty of using “abusive and/or insulting words and/or behaviour, which included a reference to ethnic origin and/or colour and/or race” to Anton Ferdinand in a charge dating back to Chelsea’s game against QPR on October 23 last year.

-The FA has confirmed to Goal.com that it hopes to be publishing the full reasons behind the decision possibly as early as Wednesday and certainly before this weekend’s round of Premier League fixtures.
+The FA has confirmed to Goal.com that they hope to be publishing the full reasons behind the decision possibly as early as Wednesday and certainly before this weekend’s round of Premier League fixtures.

-English football’s governing body also stressed that it had no direct control over exactly when the publication of the details will take place because the inquiry has been overseen by an independent QC from the outset.
+English football’s governing body also stressed they had no direct control over exactly when the publication of the details will take place because the inquiry has been overseen by an independent QC from the outset.

 Once Terry has received the written judgement, he will have 14 days to decide whether he wants to mount an appeal.